echronos/echronos/components/sched-prio-inherit/docs.md

 States]), or
 2. involuntarily (as far as the current task is concerned), by the RTOS due to an ISR (see [Interrupt Service Routines]) changing the set of runnable tasks.

-The latter occurrence is known as *task preemption*, or just *preemption*.
+The second case is known as *task preemption*, or just *preemption*.

-When an interrupt occurs, firstly the ISR will run.
+When an interrupt occurs, first the ISR run.
 Then, depending on the platform and RTOS variant, the RTOS may either:

 1. resume the currently executing task, provided the ISR could not have possibly changed the set of runnable tasks, or
 2. use the [Scheduling Algorithm] to determine the next task to run, which may or may not be the currently executing task.

-Note that at this point, the only reason why the scheduler would choose a different task to run is if the ISR changed the set of runnable tasks via an interrupt event (see [Interrupt Events]).
+Note that at this point, the only reason why the scheduler would choose a different task to run is that the ISR changed the set of runnable tasks via an interrupt event (see [Interrupt Events]).

-Finally, the RTOS will context switch to the new task chosen by the scheduler if it differs from the current one, otherwise it will return to the current task.
+Finally, the RTOS performs a task switch to the new task chosen by the scheduler if it differs from the current one.
+Otherwise, it resumes the current task.

 /*| doc_api |*/